amaurybsouza/aboutme/README.md

 ## Previous work

-Previously, I worked at IBM as a Linux Administrator, improving the infrastructure and services for our customers by using advanced DevOps tools, setting up infrastructure tools (i.e. Ansible, Satellite), creating and maintaining IT documenation, RFC's and other assets.
+Previously, I worked at IBM as a Linux Administrator, improving the infrastructure and services for our customers by using advanced DevOps tools, setting up infrastructure tools (i.e. Ansible, Satellite, Linux, Shell Scrupt), creating and maintaining IT documentation and other assets.

+Also, in the past experiences, I have installed and configured the Zabbix and Grafana to monitoring the infrastructure, I have created several scripts (Bash) to automate the routine in the PROD/TEST servers, and I have worked with network team to ensure the network environment (datacenter) is working fine.

 During my time at IBM, I have started and shipped projects like: